How to Decline a Meeting (With Examples)

-I worry some of the quieter voices get drowned out in group brainstorming meetings.
+I worry quieter voices get lost in group brainstorming meetings.

-How about we draw up a list of ideas before the meeting and send them around?
+How about we create a list of ideas before the meeting and send them around?
 Then we can review each one in the meeting.

 It also means we can have a 20-minute meeting instead of an hour.
 What do you think?